ydb-platform/nbs/doc/rdma/architecture.md

 `Read/WriteDeviceBlocksRequest`.

-For `WriteDeviceBlocksRequest`, it constructs `WriteBlocksRequest` using the same data buffers and writes data using `StorageAdaptor`.
+For `WriteDeviceBlocksRequest`, it constructs `WriteBlocksRequest` using the same data buffers and writes data using `StorageAdapter`.

-For `ReadDeviceBlocksRequest`, it uses `StorageAdaptor` to read data into `ReadBlocksRequest` and then converts response to `ReadDeviceBlocksRequest`.
+For `ReadDeviceBlocksRequest`, it uses `StorageAdapter` to read data into `ReadBlocksRequest` and then converts response to `ReadDeviceBlocksRequest`.

-There is extra buffer copy inside the `StorageAdaptor`.
-We use aio for read/write and it require page_size aligned buffers.
+There is extra buffer copy inside the `StorageAdapter`.
+We use aio for read/write and it requires page_size aligned buffers.
 When we call `device->Read/WriteBlocks`, the device will allocate aligned buffer, and copy data to/from it.